Dietetics and Nutrition BS

 Job OutlookEmployment of dietitians and nutritionists is projected to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
 The role of food in preventing and treating illnesses, such as diabetes, is now well known.
 More dietitians and nutritionists will be needed to provide care for patients with various medical conditions and to advise people who want to improve their overall health.
 (Source: U.S. Bureau of Labor Statistics O.O.H.)

-Contact UsWe appreciate your interest in hiring RIT co-op, graduating students or alumni.
-We will make every effort to make your recruiting endeavor a success.
-Call our office and ask to speak with Mindy Blake, the career services coordinator who works with the Dietetics and Nutrition program.
-For your convenience, you can access information and services through our web site at www.rit.edu/recruit.
+Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact Kris Stehler, the career services coordinator who works with the Dietetics and Nutrition program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education